core-api/core-api/docs/index.md

 ---

-Core API is a specification for creating Hypermedia driven Web APIs, that allows you to build rich, expressive, and meaningful interfaces.
+Core API allows you to interact with you API in a more meaningful way.

-* **Robust** - Clients interacting with a Core API service always have the available interactions presented to them.
-This allows for generic client libraries that are always automatically up to date with the services they interact with.
+It can be used either:

+* On the client side, to interact with APIs over a wide range of schema and hypermedia formats.
+* On the server side, to build APIs that make themselves available in a number of encodings.

+Core API currently supports `Open API`, `HAL` and `JSON Hyper-Schema`.
+It has a **command line tool** that you can use to interact with APIs exposing any of these formats, as well as a **Python** client library.

+Using a Core API client is a more **robust** and **meaningful** way to interact with you API than constructing HTTP requests and decoding responses.
+The dynamic client library is always up to date with the API, and client code focuses solely on the interface being provided, rather that dealing with network details and encodings.

+When used on the server side, Core API lets you build **explorable** and **expressive** APIs.
-* **Expressive** - Documents may be nested, and support in-place transitions, allowing you to express rich and complex interfaces without having to make multiple network calls.
-* **Explorable** - Client libraries allow you to inspect and interact with a Core API interface, and the HTML encoding allows for fully web browsable APIs.
+Documents may be nested, and support in-place transitions, allowing you to express rich and complex interfaces without having to make multiple network calls, and the HTML encoding allows for fully web-browsable APIs.
-* **Flexible** - Rather than be coupled to a particular encoding, Core API separates out the document, encoding and transport concerns.
-This means that client libraries can communicate with a number of different hypermedia formats.
-Equally, Core API services can make themselves available over a number of different encodings.

 #### Tooling